oriolrius/ipxe-simple/Readme.md

 *   **Other Formats:**
     *   `ipxe.dsk`: Floppy disk image for Legacy BIOS systems.
     *   `ipxe.lkrn`: Linux kernel format image, bootable by some Linux bootloaders (e.g., SYSLINUX) on Legacy BIOS systems.

+## Credits

+This project is based on the work from the original repository: [https://github.com/sebaxakerhtc/ipxe-simple](https://github.com/sebaxakerhtc/ipxe-simple).

+Many thanks to the original author, [sebaxakerhtc](https://github.com/sebaxakerhtc), for their work.

 ## License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.